commercelayer/mfe-microstore/README.md

 You can use the hosted version of the Microstore application by building the related URL with the following format: `https://<your-organization-subdomain>.commercelayer.app/microstore?skus=<skuCodes-comma-separated>accessToken=<your-access-token>`.

 The default behavior is the _Buy Now_ mode.
-This means that as soon as customers add a product to the shopping bag they are redirected directly to checkout.
+This means that as soon as customers add a product to the shopping bag they are redirected directly to the [Checkout application](https://github.com/commercelayer/commercelayer-react-checkout).
 If other line items were present in the order, they will be deleted.

 ### URL parameters